AI Use Cases/Financial Services

 How does AI optimize programmatic ad bidding for Financial Services?

-Revenue Institute's AI engine integrates your core banking system, CRM, and ad platforms to optimize bids against actual loan origination cost and net interest margin - not generic metrics like clicks or impressions.
+Revenue Institute's system integrates your core banking system, CRM, and ad platforms to generate bid recommendations against actual loan origination cost and net interest margin - not generic metrics like clicks or impressions.
+Your marketing team applies the recommended changes directly in the ad platform.
 Unlike generic programmatic tools, it understands that a high-converting lead source only matters if it produces profitable loans and doesn't trigger compliance friction.

 Is our Marketing data kept secure during this process?